This recipe makes the best vanilla cupcakes! They’re moist, full of vanilla flavor and topped with fluffy buttercream frosting.

 - With the mixer on medium speed, add the vanilla and salt, and beat for a minute, until fluffy.
 Add milk until desired consistency is reached.

 - Transfer to a frosting bag with tip and frost away!
+See more tips for buttercream frosting here.

 Recipe adapted from Pastry Affair.